 Subsequent expenditures are included in the asset's carrying amount or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repair and maintenance costs are charged to other operating expenses during the financial period in which they are incurred.

-Depreciation is calculated using the straight-line method to allocate their cost to their residual values over their estimated useful lives, as follows:
+Land is not depreciated.
+Depreciation of other assets is calculated using the straight-line method to allocate their cost to their residual values over their estimated useful lives, as follows: